zakhar-kogan/kb-obsidian/excerpts articles/TE MOOC Part 5.md

 **OPERATIONS**

--   **Consider funding flows:** Identify resources, business model and funding streams, capital and operational expenses and how that will be managed
+-   **Consider funding flows:** Identify resources, business model and funding streams, capital, and operational expenses, and how they will be managed
--   **Establish & maintain communication channels:** Discuss and establish roles and levels of permission or how [permissionless](https://policyreview.info/glossary/permissionlessness) a the system should be and if that will evolve
+-   **Establish & maintain communication channels:** Discuss and establish roles and levels of permission or how [permissionless](https://policyreview.info/glossary/permissionlessness) the system should be and if that will evolve
 -   **Ops & Administration:** Create processes and identify needs for documentation and administration

 **_NOTE:_** In the case of "progressive decentralization", consider how all of these and other aspects will be transitioned.
-Would also love to see collective feedback and input, as well as some mapping or visualizations of these elements, perhaps finding some symbols or correlations with living systems 🤔🌱
+I would also love to see collective feedback and input, as well as some mapping or visualizations of these elements, perhaps finding some symbols or correlations with living systems 🤔🌱